-Folders contain logically defined sets of issues.
+Color-coded tabs (folders) contain logically defined sets of issues.
 For example, the Critical folder contains all critical issues for a project.
 Similarly, the Low folder contains all low-priority issues.
 Filters determine which issues are visible.
 Filters are organized into distinct groups called filter sets.
-An issue template can contain definitions for multiple filter sets.
-You can use multiple filter sets to change the sorting and visibility of issues.
+For information on applying filter sets, see "Viewing and Selecting Issues" on the next page.